 You can see the Design below.

-Numiko follow the ‘Mobile First’ Rule, that involves creating sites at Mobile size (Tiny/Small) first, then working up to Tablet (Medium), Laptop (Large) and PC (Huge).
+Numiko follow the ‘Mobile First’ Rule, that involves creating sites to various Breakpoints including; Mobile (Tiny/Small), Tablet (Medium), Laptop (Large) and PC (Huge).
 I followed the Mobile First Rule to create the Dashboard.
 The screenshots below show the various screen sizes of the Dashboard.
 I think the Mobile First Rule is the best way of working and I will use this when creating sites or working on projects in the future.

 What did I Learn?